racket/racket/racket/src/README.txt

  3. Run `make`.
 [As noted above, this might need to be GNU `make`.]

     Executables and libraries are placed in subdirectories of the build directory.
-For example, the `racket3m` executable appears in the "racket" directory.
+For example, the `racketcs` executable appears in the "cs/c" directory.

     You can run executables in-place before `make install`, but if you haven't yet built ".zo" bytecode files from Racket sources in